nvu01/nvu01.github.io/featured_projects/_posts/2025-05-30-SQL-preparing-data-for-reporting.md

 ### Extracting Year and Month with Functions

-I began by creating creating two user-defined functions to extract month and year from `rental_date` column in `rental` table.
+I began by creating two user-defined functions to extract month and year from `rental_date` column in `rental` table.

 ```sql
 -- Create a function that extracts month from the rental_date column